-C503.6 Additional energy efficiency credits Alterations shall comply with measures from Sections C406.2 and C406.3 to achieve not less than 10 percent the number of required efficiency credits from Table C406.1.1 based on building occupancy group and climate zone.
+C503.6 Additional credit requirements for alterations energy efficiency credits Alterations shall comply with measures from Sections C406.2 and C406.3 to achieve not less than 10 percent the number of required efficiency credits from Table C406.1.1 based on building occupancy group and climate zone.
 Where a project contains multiple occupancies, credits in Table C406.1.1 from each building occupancy shall be weighted by the gross floor area to determine the weighted average project energy credits required.
 Accessory occupancies shall be included with the primary occupancy group for purposes of this section.
+Alterations that are substantial improvements shall comply with measures from Sections C406.2, Section C406.3, or both to earn the number of required credits specified in Table C406.1.1 based on building occupancy group and climate zone.
+Where a project contains multiple occupancies, credits specified in Table C406.1.1 for each building occupancy shall be weighted by the gross conditioned floor area to determine the weighted average credits required.
+Accessory occupancies, credits specified in Table C406.1.1 for each building occupancy shall be weighted by the gross conditioned floor area to determine the weighted average credits required.
+Accessory occupancies, other than Groups F or H, shall be included with the primary occupancy group for the purposes of this section.

-- 1. Alterations that include replacement of no more than one of the following: - 1.1 HVAC unitary systems or HVAC central heating or cooling equipment serving the work area of the alteration. - 1.2 Water heating equipment serving the work area of the alteration. - 1.3 50 percent or more of the lighting fixtures in the work area of the alteration. - 1.4 50 percent or more of the area of interior surfaces of the thermal envelope in the work area of the alteration. - 1.5 50 percent or more of the building's exterior wall envelope, including fenestration. - 2.
-Alterations to buildings in Utility and Miscellaneous Group U, Storage Group S, Factory Group F, High-Hazard Group H. - 3.
-Alterations that do not contain conditioned space. - 4.
-Portions of buildings devoted to manufacturing or industrial use. - 5.
-Buildings in Climate Zone 0A.

-- 6. Alterations that are permitted with an addition complying with Section C502.3.7. - 7.
+- 1. Alterations that include replacement of no more than one of the following: - 1.1 HVAC unitary systems or HVAC central heating or cooling equipment serving the work area of the alteration. - 1.2 Water heating equipment serving the work area of the alteration. - 1.3 50 percent or more of the lighting fixtures in the work area of the alteration. - 1.4 50 percent or more of the area of interior surfaces of the building thermal onvelope in the work area of the alteration. - 1.5 50 percent or more of the building's exterior wall area of the building thermal envelope, including vertical fenestration area. - 2.
+Alterations to buildings in Utility and Miscellaneous Group U, Storage Group S, Factory Group F, High-Hazard Group H. - 3.1.
+Alterations that do not contain conditioned space. - 4.2.
+Portions of buildings devoted to manufacturing or industrial use. - 3.
+Alterations to buildings where the building after the alteration complies with Section C407. - 5.
+Buildings in Climate Zone 0A. - 6.4.
+Alterations that are permitted with an addition complying with Section C502.3.7. - 7.
 Alterations that comply with Section C407.